Atom-Designer/Atom-Designer/README.md

 - 👋 Hi, I’m @Atom-Designer
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning JAVA and C#
-- 💞️ I’m looking to collaborate on any project based on phython or html
+- 💞️ I’m looking to collaborate on any project based on Python, HTML , JAVASCRIPT, JAVA ,SQL AND C#
 - 📫 TIPS ON How to reach me -

 <!---